This guide covers...

 What is an Annual Return and do I need to do it?

-If you have previously registered a scheme with HMRC you must complete an online end-of-year return for the previous tax year, for each registered scheme, and submit it to HMRC by midnight 6th July.
+You must submit a return (or nil return) for every scheme that you’ve registered on the ERS online service by midnight 6 July.
 You may have to pay a penalty if you do not file the annual return or file an inaccurate return.
 You or your employees may also lose any tax advantages from the scheme.

 Do I need to submit an Annual Return for my Unapproved Scheme?